- Students may engage in post-completion OPT after completion of their studies.

 **Note for Winter Quarter Graduates thinking about H-1B:

-- Consider choosing a post-completion OPT start date after April 1 to access to the Cap Gap Extension benefit.
+- Consider choosing a post-completion OPT start date after April 1 to access the Cap Gap Extension benefit.

 - This benefit automatically extends OPT until September 30 if your OPT expires before this date.
 H-1B begins on October 1.